neos/neos-ui/README.md

 Use `it.only(() => {})` and `describe.only(() => {})` if you want to run a specific test and not the whole test suite.

+#### Integration tests

+For end to end testing we use the headless chrome.
+So it is mandatory to install the chrome browser for integration tests.
+Since Chrome 59 the headless mode is integrated.
+So please install a Chome 59 or higher to execute the end to end tests.

 ## License
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,